Bayt-al-Hikmah/ExpressJs/Workshop2/Workshop2.md

 - Process requests before they reach routes (e.g., parsing form data).
 - Reuse code across multiple routes or the entire app.

-As we proceed with templating and form handling, we’ll use middleware like `body-parser` and `express-validator` to process form submissions and validate data, showing how middleware integrates into real applications.
+As we proceed with templating and form handling, we’ll use middleware like `express-validator` to validate and sanitize user input, showing how middleware integrates into real applications.
 ### Introduction to EJS Templating
 Express uses **EJS** (Embedded JavaScript) as our templating engine, which lets us embed JavaScript code directly in HTML to create dynamic content.
 EJS is simple yet powerful, allowing us to add variables, conditionals, and loops to our templates.
 EJS has three key syntaxes: